c4deszes/bike-rotor-sensor/system/docs/reqs/configurations.rst

     The user shall be able to calibrate the intertial motion unit, the calibration takes place in the stand still level position and the device records the currently felt acceleration (gravity) and later uses that to determine the forward and sideways acceleration components.

+    This configuration may be enhanced by an online calibration that tries to measure the gravity component.